-All students are allowed to have cars on campus but are required to register them with the Department of Public Safety annually.
+Students are allowed to have cars on campus but must register them with the Public Safety Department each year.

-Every residence hall room is equipped with a data port for each resident, providing access to the Internet.
-All residence halls have wireless internet capabilities when the proper hardware is used.
-Students must have appropriate software and hardware, including a network card.
+Every residence hall is equipped with a data port for each resident, which provides high-speed Internet access.
+All residence halls also have wireless internet.

 Washers and dryers are available in each residence hall.
-These front loading washers and dryers are maintained by Mac Gray, a national company servicing many colleges.
-Laundry can be paid for either by quarters or with an app* called "MicroPayments GS."
-To use the app, download it, set up an account, load your account with a debit or credit card, and access the washers or dryers from the app on your smart phone.
+Laundry can be paid for using quarters or through the app “Micropayments GS.”* To use the app, you must set up an account, load your account with a debit or credit card, and access the washers or dryers from the app on your phone.

-*App currently only available in on-campus residence halls.
-Not yet available in Rutland apartments.
+*App currently only available on the main Castleton University campus.
+Not yet available in Rutland or Killington residence halls.